-Extradition processes and agreements between the UK and other countries, role of the Secretary of State, High Court and Supreme Court and the extradition review.
+Extradition processes and agreements between the UK and other countries, role of the Secretary of State, High Court and Supreme Court.

-Due to multilateral extradition conventions and agreements, and bilateral treaties, the UK has extradition relations with over 100 territories around the world.
+Extradition is the formal process where one country asks another to return a person in order to stand trial or to serve a sentence.
+Under multilateral conventions and bilateral extradition treaties the UK has extradition relations with over 100 territories around the world.

 - initial hearing